-Why Are Amazon Workers Striking On Prime Day?
-It's A Fight For Better Working Conditions
+Here's Why Amazon Workers Are Striking On Prime Day

 For online shoppers, Amazon Prime Day is one of the most anticipated sales events of the year.
 However, not everyone has been looking forward to it.
 For the 2019 event, some Amazon workers have gone on strike.
 So, why are Amazon workers striking on Prime Day?
 They're fighting for better working conditions, and here's why.